sabbour/contoso-names-e2e/README.md

   (✓) Done: Setting AZURE_CLIENT_ID repo secret
 ```

-If you commit your changes,
+If you commit your changes, you should see the pipeline running to build and deploy your application.

 ## Notable functionality